 Chemical peels are a type of skin resurfacing treatment that uses a chemical solution to remove the damaged, outer layers of skin to achieve a more vibrant, youthful appearance.
+Facial plastic surgeon Dr. Thompson customizes the peeling treatment based on each patient’s skin condition and aesthetic goals at his practice in Denver, CO.

 There are a wide variety of chemical peel solutions available for use and are typically divided into light, medium, and deep chemical peeling agents.
 Light peels require minimal to no downtime, while other, stronger peels require downtime that may be similar to minor procedures.